About

 Bucknell University

 I joined Bucknell in 2003 because the university’s focus on excellence in undergraduate education aligned directly with mine.
-Over the years, I have taught about 17 different courses, two of them having been delivered “on the road” in Brazil (2010) and Italy (2015) – ENGR 290 Engineering in a Global and Societal Context.
-A third iteration of that course is in the works for Italy and France (summer of 2024), which explore how Leonardo da Vinci lived and thought.
+Over the years, I have taught about 17 different courses, three of them having been delivered “on the road” in Brazil (2010), Italy (2015), and Italy/France (2024) – ENGR 290 Engineering in a Global and Societal Context.
+The third iteration of that course explores how Leonardo da Vinci lived and thought.

 Primarily, I teach in the area of computer systems, that is, computer organization, operating systems, computer networks, security, etc. However, I am passionate for interdisciplinary courses, specially those in the general area of computers and society.
 In my teaching, I seize every opportunity to explore the intersection of applied ethics, moral philosophy, sci-fi literature, and international education.
 My teaching philosophy is based on student-centric pedagogies, which means that rather than lecture at students, I prefer to create opportunities for them to grapple directly with the material we study.